- Parents Home

 While recovering from a perforated eardrum, kids should:

+- Never use over-the-counter ear drops unless the doctor says to.
 With a hole in the eardrum, some kinds of ear drops can get into the middle ear or cochlea and cause problems.

 - Try to keep the ear canal dry.
 The doctor might recommend keeping the ear dry to prevent infection.
 Gently place a waterproof earplug or cotton ball coated with petroleum jelly in the ear when your child showers or takes a bath.

-Take care when blowing their nose.
+- Take care when blowing their nose.
 Doing so with force can cause pain and more injury to the eardrum.

 Can Perforated Eardrums Be Prevented?

 You can't prevent all perforated eardrums, such as those caused by an infection.
+But some are avoidable.